luis-ponce/metabolite-batch-visualization/README.md

-This repository contains the code to generate graphs to visualize metabolites intensities/concentrations across batches
+This repository contains the code to generate graphs to visualize metabolite intensities/concentrations across batches.
+The data used in the notebook is not shared.
+Only the code and the format of the tables are important at this point